Snap-sec/blog/_posts/[DRAFT]2026-08-12-Log4jRCE.md

 ## Conclusion

-During security testing of a staging web application, I identified Log4j2 JNDI processing through a specially crafted LDAP payload.
+Security testing of a staging web application identified Log4j2 JNDI processing through a specially crafted LDAP payload.

-By using a controlled DNS subdomain and monitoring for outbound requests, I was able to observe DNS callbacks generated after the payload was processed.
+A controlled DNS subdomain was used to monitor for outbound requests, and DNS callbacks were observed after the payload was processed.

 This provided evidence that the application was processing the supplied JNDI reference through its logging infrastructure.